pyodide/pyodide-blog/content/posts/314-release.md

 If you are a maintainer of a Rust-based Python package that uses PyO3 or maturin, there is also a good article written by Pydantic team that explains [how to build and publish PyEmscripten wheels](https://pydantic.dev/articles/emscripten-wheels-pydantic).

+With PEP 783 now formally accepted, the platform tags now use the `pyemscripten_*` prefix: `pyemscripten_2025_0` for Python 3.13 (Pyodide 0.29.x) and `pyemscripten_2026_0` for Python 3.14 (Pyodide 314.x).
+If you build wheels for either of these versions, update your build configurations accordingly.

 ## New Versioning Scheme

 You might be wondering: wasn't the last version 0.29, and now it's 314.0?